AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/token_server_android.md

     }
 ```

 2. Update `MainActivity.java` with the following code.
 Replace `Your App ID` with your App ID.
+The App ID must match the one in the server.
+You also need to replace &lt;Your Host URL and port&gt; with the host URL and port of the local Golang server you have just deployed, such as 10.53.3.234:8082.

 ```java
 package com.example.rtcquickstart;